 These facilities are exclusive to the residents and their visitors.
 We found this particularly handy when we have family over the summer period.
 Our own little private area, and more importantly it’s super safe for the kids.

 Police also patrols the area at least twice a week and a local gardener/handyman (for a fee) is available for all the residents.

 What is it like to live in an Urbanisation in Valencia?

-Our urbanisation have 100 homes.
-Around fifty percent of home owners do not live in the area during the winter.
+Our urbanisation has 100 homes.
+Around fifty per cent of homeowners do not live in the area during the winter.
 Which mean that most of the time our neighbourhood is very quiet.
 However, it doesn’t mean that we are alone.
 We have close neighbours that also live in the urb all year around.

-Our urbanisation have a board that consists of a president and several secretaries who mediates and decide on what goes on in the community.
+Our urbanisation has a board that consists of a president and several secretaries who mediate and decide on what goes on in the community.
 This includes maintenance such as bin collections, cleaning and fiestas/events.
-Yearly meetings are also held by the board to discuss any problems or improvements that can me made in the urbanisation.
+Yearly meetings are also held by the board to discuss any problems or improvements that can be made in the urbanisation.
 The residents (owners) have a say or vote in what happens in the community.
 Our urbanisation is small and we like it like that.
 It allows us to get to know all of the residents more personally.

 What We Love About Our Urbanisation

-Living in a small urbanisation is cosy.
-Everyone seem to get along fine.
+Living in small urbanisation is cosy.
+Everyone seems to get along fine.
 We have a social hub (bar) that is open all year round, a great place to meet up or have lunch with the neighbours.
-The bar owners are also sell local harvests such as artichokes and oranges from time to time.
-During fiestas and festivals they cook something for the residents like a paella or a roast pig.
-We are informed through a Whatssap group whats going on so we never miss anything.
+The bar owners are also selling local harvests such as artichokes and oranges from time to time.
+During fiestas and festivals, they cook something for the residents like paella or a roast pig.
+We are informed through a WhatsApp group what’s going on so we never miss anything.